elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-some-common-techniques-used-in-persuasive-writing-to-engage-the-audience.md

 url: /learn/education-studies/questions/what-are-some-common-techniques-used-in-persuasive-writing-to-engage-the-audience
 score: -1.0
 related_article1:
-    id: 168640
+    id: 168649
-    title: What are some ways storytelling is used across different media platforms?
+    title: >-
+        What are the key guidelines of APA formatting, and why are they important in academic writing?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-some-ways-storytelling-is-used-across-different-media-platforms
+    url: /learn/education-studies/questions/what-are-the-key-guidelines-of-apa-formatting-and-why-are-they-important-in-academic-writing
 related_article2:
-    id: 168635
+    id: 168647
-    title: What distinguishes a personal narrative from other forms of narrative writing?
+    title: >-
+        What are some common techniques used in creative writing to develop characters?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-distinguishes-a-personal-narrative-from-other-forms-of-narrative-writing
+    url: /learn/education-studies/questions/what-are-some-common-techniques-used-in-creative-writing-to-develop-characters
 related_article3:
     id: 168649
+    title: >-
-    title: What are the key guidelines of APA formatting, and why are they important in academic writing?
+        What are the key guidelines of APA formatting, and why are they important in academic writing?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-the-key-guidelines-of-apa-formatting-and-why-are-they-important-in-academic-writing
 related_article4:
-    id: 168636
+    id: 168635
-    title: How do anecdotes and personal experiences enhance a personal narrative?
+    title: >-
+        What distinguishes a personal narrative from other forms of narrative writing?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-anecdotes-and-personal-experiences-enhance-a-personal-narrative
+    url: /learn/education-studies/questions/what-distinguishes-a-personal-narrative-from-other-forms-of-narrative-writing
 related_article5:
-    id: 168649
+    id: 168637
-    title: What are the key guidelines of APA formatting, and why are they important in academic writing?
+    title: >-
+        What are the defining features of a narrative report, and how does it differ from other reports?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-guidelines-of-apa-formatting-and-why-are-they-important-in-academic-writing
+    url: /learn/education-studies/questions/what-are-the-defining-features-of-a-narrative-report-and-how-does-it-differ-from-other-reports
 ---

 &nbsp;